 Everything that has to do with brain and spinal cord injuries is magnified: the suffering, the complexity of the medical interventions, the length of treatment and rehabilitation, the long-term effects, the costs, and the impact on the victim's life and family.

-During this challenging time, you and your family need to focus on your recovery while an experienced San Diego auto accident lawyer handles the complicated legal aspects of filing and defending your personal injury claim.
+During this challenging time, you and your family must focus on your recovery while an experienced San Diego auto accident lawyer handles the complicated legal aspects of filing and defending your personal injury claim.

 Overview of Spinal Cord Injuries from a San Diego Accident

 A spinal cord injury typically occurs when the spine is subjected to blunt force trauma, a sudden blow to the vertebrae that dislocates or fractures one of the discs.
 When the disc material, bone fragments, or ligaments tear or bruise the tissue of the spinal cord, an injury occurs.

 In most cases, vertebrae are compressed or fractured, mangling the nerve cell extensions responsible for sending and receiving messages and impulses from the brain to the rest of the body through the spinal cord.

 In some instances, the spinal cord is severed completely, resulting in paralysis below the location of an injury and lack of sensation.
 In partial or incomplete injuries, the spinal cord can still relay messages in some form, with some sensory or motor function below the injury.
 In most cases of partial or complete injuries, survivors are subject to chronic pain, bladder and bowel dysfunction, and an increased risk of heart and respiratory complications.

 Currently, according to one recent statistic, almost half a million people in the United States are living with a spinal cord injury and some degree of paralysis.
 Every year, another 10,000 people suffer a spinal cord injury.